-Twenty states made the move to increase minimum wage rates for their residents in 2019.
+Twenty states and 26 cities made the move to increase minimum wage rates for their residents in 2020.
 Kansas, however, didn’t budge.
 Because of this, there is a lot of talk about when Kansas will join the movement for higher minimum wages.

 Get Started with Square Payroll

 Kansas’ minimum wage rate applies to almost all employees, but here are some exceptions:

 Employers can take a “tip credit” of up to $5.12 per hour.
 Tipped employees must be paid a minimum of $2.13 per hour.
 In Kansas a tipped employee is someone who receives more than $20 in tips per month.

 Student workers and interns can be paid 85 percent of the minimum wage rate, or $6.16 per hour up to 20 hours per week at certain employers (such as work-study programs at universities and colleges).